You are here

 Typically a DUNS number is required to view it.
 We share that on ORSP's home page.

-Note: Project teams still need to obtain a generic letter of commitment or a PHS letter of commitment, as applicable, even when our subrecipient is registered in the FDP pilot clearinghouse.
+Note: Project teams still need to obtain a generic letter of commitment, even when our subrecipient is registered in the FDP pilot clearinghouse.

 The University of Michigan (U-M) participates in the Federal Demonstration Partnership's (FDP) Expanded Clearinghouse for Subrecipient Entity Monitoring.